-Your Own Utilities' energy auditors have been investigating home energy problems in Tallahassee since 1981.
-Here are some of the things they found that caused high bills:
+The City of Tallahassee Utilities' energy auditors have been investigating home energy problems in Tallahassee for decades.
+Here are some things they frequently find that cause high bills.

-For more information on products & services designed to help you save energy, water and money, call Your Own Utilities at 891.4YOU (4968) or visit Talgov.com/YOU.
+For more information on products & services designed to help you save energy, water and money, call the City of Tallahassee Utilities at 850-891-4968 or visit Talgov.com/YOU.

-Cooling
+Heating and Cooling

 - Thermostat set too low.
 Keep the summer setting at 78° F or raise it two or three degrees higher when you're away.
 Research in Florida shows that home cooling costs increase 12 percent for each degree setting below 80° F. That means your cooling cost can almost double if you set the thermostat at 70° F instead of 78° F. - 2.
 Clogged air filter.
 Change the air filter monthly during periods of heavy use.
 Restricted air flow causes HVAC (heating, ventilating and air conditioning) systems to run less efficiently.
-A clogged filter increases cost, reduces comfort and can lead to costly equipment failures.
+A clogged filter increases cost, reduces comfort and can lead to equipment failures.
 Ice may form on the air conditioner's evaporator coils, which can lead to total breakdown and costly compressor replacement. - 3.
 Evaporator coils clogged with dust.
 Have a service technician check and clean the evaporator coils annually.
 Restricted airflow will cause the system to operate less effectively and at a greater cost.
 Energy efficiency goes down about 5 percent every year as the coils get dirtier.
-Here's why: With central air conditioning, all the air in the house passes repeated through the filter and then over the cooling (evaporator) coils.
-Despite the protective filter, the cold and wet cooling coils gather dust and dirt. - Fan set at "ON" rather than "AUTO."
+Here's why: With central air conditioning, all the air in the house passes repeatedly through the filter and then over the cooling (evaporator) coils.
+Despite the protective filter, the cold and wet cooling coils gather dust and dirt. - 4.
+Fan set at "ON" rather than "AUTO."
 Setting the fan to "ON" means the fan runs constantly.
-Keeping the fan set to "AUTO" keeps costs and humidity lower and comfort higher. - Heat pump cooling and heating simultaneously.
+Don't do this!
+Keeping the fan set to "AUTO" keeps costs and humidity lower and comfort higher. - 5.
+Heat pump cooling and heating simultaneously.
 This is a rare condition that can triple a home's cooling cost.
 It is caused by a variety of thermostat and wiring problems.